-Compilation in 1957 was based on control established by a stereoplanigraph bridge using 1:15,000 scale single-lens panchromatic photography taken in October 1955.
+Compilation in 1957 was based on control established by a stereoplanigraph bridge using 1:15,000 scale single-lens pancrhomatic photography taken in October 1955.
 Most of the compilation was done on the stereoplanigraph; only one model in the project was set on the Kelsh Plotter.
-Approximately one mile of shoreline extending northeastward from Station RED 1926 was located by planetable.

-In 1960 another stereoplanigraph bridge was run, using 1:30,000 scale single-lens panchromatic photographs taken in 1958, to furnish pass points for compilation of additional planimetric detail by Kelsh Plotter.
+In 1960 another stereoplanigraph bridge was run using 1:30,000 scale single-lens panchromatic photographs taken in 1958, to furnish pass points for compilation of additional planimetric detail; by Kelsh Plotter.
 This additional compilation was never done; the map remains as it was compiled in 1957.